Flora Sassoon: Career and civic activities

 Sassoon took over her husband's trading business in India, David Sassoon & Company, shortly after his death.

 An observant orthodox Jew, she always travelled with her own prayer quorum of ten Jewish male adults and was a strong supporter of the Balfour Declaration and a staunch zionist.
 She also studied the Torah and wrote articles about Rashi, who were published in The Jewish Forum.
 In 1924, she presided over the Annual Speech Day at the Jews' College, stressing the importance of a Jewish education.
 She often hosted Middle Eastern/Indian luncheons and dinners with Jewish cuisine, meticulously prepared following the kashrut standards.
 To guarantee this, she always travelled with her personal ritual slaughterer.

 Whilst living in India, Sassoon was a supporter of Waldemar Haffkine (1860–1930), who invented a vaccine against cholera, and encouraged reluctant Hindus and Muslims to take it.
 Once she moved to England, she often donated to Jews around the world who appealed to her for money in their hours of need.

 Personal life and death

 Sassoon married Solomon David Sassoon (1841–1894), the son of her great-grandfather David Sassoon (1792–1864) by his second wife, Farha Hyeem (1814–1886).
-So she married her own grand-uncle (her mother's paternal uncle).
+So she married her own great-uncle (her mother's paternal uncle).
 They had three children: